isaacchammah/capstone/README.md

 ## API Reference

 The TwelveData API is a powerful tool for accessing financial market data.
 This project utilizes the API to retrieve information about stocks and indexes.
+In total 21 calls are made
 Below is the API reference for the TwelveData endpoints used in this project:

 ## Base URL